Murder of Nonoi: Initial account

 To stop her crying, Mohammed Ali said he slapped her and hit her legs.
 When it did not work, Mohammed Ali dunked her briefly in a pail half-filled with water head-down once, and when Nonoi continued to cry, he filled the pail to three quarters full with water before doing it a second time.
 When he did it the third time, Mohammed Ali accidentally done it at a longer time as he went to answer the call, and due to this, Mohammed Ali said that Nonoi became unresponsive.
 After she died and after he failed to resuscitate her, Mohammed Ali said that he was in a state of panic upon his stepdaughter's death.
 Later, he quickly dressed Nonoi in dry clothes, brought her to his parents' flat and laid her on a bed, making it so that she was sleeping.
 He even take precautions and stood by the bedroom door to not allow anyone disturb her and tell everyone to keep quiet; he was afraid, he said, to let anyone know that Nonoi died in his house.
 There is a front exit and back exit in the Circuit Road flat, which made it easy for people to go in and out.
 It was only when his elderly father began his evening prayers then he went to dispose the body at Aljunied Flyover.
 After covering up the body with some trash, Mohammed Ali said to his step-daughter's corpse before leaving, "Nonoi, get up, Nonoi.
 I leave you here for a while."

-After his evening prayers, at around 7.35 pm, Mr Johari, then 59 years old and a retiree, who did not realise that his step-granddaughter was dead, discovered her missing and thought that she wandered off, thus it began the three-day long fruitless search for the little girl.
-Before the truth came out, Mohammed Ali blamed his father for Nonoi's disappearance and even punched one of his brothers, then-22-year-old Mohammed Rahim, for this issue (this was what his brother told the court on the stand).
+After his evening prayers, at around 7.35 pm, Mr Johari, then 59 years old and a retiree, discovered her missing and thought that she wandered off, thus it began the three-day search for her.
+Mohammed Ali blamed his father for Nonoi's disappearance and even punched one of his brothers, then-22-year-old Mohammed Rahim, for this issue (this was what his brother told the court on the stand).
 When he was asked about the sexual injuries at her vaginal area, Mohammed Ali said that when on that day, after he dunked Nonoi into the pail, he found that Nonoi urinated in her pampers, so he removed it and scrubbed the genitals of the girl.
 He said he told Nonoi to do it herself, but she could not do it fast enough so he did it instead.
 Mohammed Ali claimed that he done it in a hurry and used more strength.